-This review will not consider the implantation of permanent cardiac implantable devices that have transvenous leads: in these devices, the lead remains in the venous access site, obstructing the egress of blood and contributing to hemostasis, which makes these procedures a distinct category.
-We will consider all procedures that are performed through venous access but concentrate on the procedures used for the management of arrhythmias which are more numerous than those used in managing structural heart disease (Table 1).
+This review will not consider the implantation of permanent cardiac implantable devices that have transvenous leads: in these devices, the lead remains in the venous access site, obstructing the egress of blood and contributing to hemostasis, making these procedures a distinct category.
+We will consider all procedures that are performed through venous access, but will concentrate on the procedures used for the management of arrhythmias which are more numerous than those used in managing structural heart disease (Table 1).

 Venous access is most often via the femoral vein, a logical choice for its large caliber and limited anatomical variation; it consistently accommodates sheaths of up to 24 F inner diameter and 27 F outer diameter [1-6].
-The veins of the upper body are seldom used as jugular access is uncomfortable for the patient, subclavian or axillary venous access carries a risk of hemothorax or pneumothorax, and the veins of the arm are too small.
+The veins of the upper body are seldom used as jugular access is uncomfortable for the patient, subclavian or axillary venous access carries a risk of haemothorax or pneumpthorax and the veins of the arm are too small.
 Whereas arterial access for percutaneous coronary intervention procedures has shifted from predominantly femoral to predominantly radial in response to a decline in the size of the equipment used from 8 F to 5 F, the equipment used for transvenous intervention has evolved toward greater diameter.
 The upper limb veins are seldom large enough.

 Venous access site hemostasis has traditionally been achieved by manual compression which remains effective for small caliber venous sheaths and is the standard against which other methods of achieving venous hemostasis are judged.
-Even with smaller sheaths, hemostasis with compression can take up to 30 minutes to achieve, which is uncomfortable for the patient and burdensome to medical staff [6-11].
-The mandatory period of immobilization of 4-8 hours after manual compression further increases the cost and nuisance [6, 7 11-13].
-It produces a real risk of deep vein thrombosis in addition to bleeding risks associated with incomplete control or from access site vascular injury leading to a hematoma, arteriovenous fistulae, and pseudoaneurysm [6-8, 11-13].
+Even with smaller sheaths, hemostasis can take up to 30 minutes to achieve with compression, which is uncomfortable for the patient and burdensome to medical staff [6-11].
+The mandatory period of immobilization of 4-8 hours after manual compression further increases the cost and nuisance [6, 7 11-13], producing a real risk of deep vein thrombosis in addition to the bleeding risks associated with incomplete control or from access site vascular injury leading to haematoma, arteriovenous fistulae, and pseudoaneurysm [6-8, 22-13].

-Venous access site bleeding events, such as hematoma, pseudoaneurysm, and arteriovenous fistula, are the most common complications after venous catheterization, with a reported incidence ranging from 0% to 13% [1, 6, 14-19].

-Of these complications, the most serious are pseudoaneurysms and arteriovenous malformations, which occur only if an artery is punctured inadvertently.
-These may require corrective intervention such as thrombin injection, stent implantation, or surgery.
-The issue of access site closure is, therefore, linked to the expertise with which access is secured: perfect closure of a venous puncture becomes unimportant if an adjacent, inadvertent arterial puncture is left unsealed.
-Until recently, avoidance of inadvertent arterial puncture depended on the experience and technical expertise of the operator; more recently, the use of ultrasound has facilitated avoiding these complications even for less experienced operators [20, 21].
+Venous access site bleeding events such as hematoma, pseudoaneurysm, and arteriovenous fistula, are the most common complications after venous catheterization, with a reported incidence ranging from 0% to 13% [1, 6, 14-19].
+Of these complications, the most serious are the pseudoaneurysms and arteriovenous malformations, which occur only if an artery is punctured inadvertently.
+These may require corrective intervention such as thrombin injection, stent implantation or surgery.
+The issue of access site closure is therefore linked to the expertise with which access is secured: perfect closure of a venous puncture becomes unimportant if an adjacent, inadvertent arterial puncture is left unsealed.
+Until recently, avoidance of inadvertent arterial puncture depended on the experience and technical expertise of the operator; more recently, the use of ultrasound has facilitated the avoidance of these complications even for less experienced operators [20, 21].

-Factors associated with the occurrence of venous access site complications include the use of multiple venous access sites, larger caliber sheaths, and anticoagulation, as well as advanced age and the presence of multiple comorbidities [1, 5, 8, 17, 18].
+Factors associated with the occurrence of venous access site complications include the use of multiple venous access sites, larger caliber sheaths, the use of anticoagulation, and elderly patients with multiple co-morbidities [1, 5, 8, 17, 18].
 Raised venous pressure and poor tissue strength due to comorbidities and advanced age can also increase the bleeding risk, as can patient obesity.
 Venous access site complications cause pain and reduce mobility, increase cost and extend hospital stays; they can even cause death or permanent disability [1, 5, 14, 16, 18].